SCHOOL LIAISON OFFICE

 8. What is needed to register my child?

-Birth certificate, immunization record, proof of residency, and contact info for last school attended.
-For Kindergarten, a physical examination and dental screening is required.
+Certified copy of a birth record, immunization record, proof of residency, and contact info for last school attended.
+For Transitional Kindergarten (TK), Kindergarten & 1st grade, if 1st grader has not attended Kindergarten a physical examination and dental screening is required.
 For special needs, a copy of latest IEP and last evaluation.
 Copy of Cumulative Folder: Current Schedule/Report Cards/Test Scores and Course Descriptions/Grading Scale if available for 6th grade and above.

 9. What is a Magnet School?
 Are all Magnet Schools gifted in nature?